 Conducted by Dave four times, this workshop provided participants with the basics of using Blender 3D, a 3D modeling program.

 Ham Radio – Tech Level

-Michelle has run this class three times to help participants pass first level Ham Radio exams.
+Michelle ran this class five times to help participants pass first level Ham Radio exams.
 Gary, a local ham has run it once since and more are planned.